 Assemble the galette and place on a grill preheated to medium-low (300-350 degrees F) or use indirect cooking on a charcoal grill.
 Cover and bake for 40-45 minutes, until the crust is golden and the fruit is bubbly and cooked through.

 Use these basic but versatile techniques to keep your house cool and your belly full during the dog days of summer.
-And remember, if you’re too beat to cook, there’s always grilled nachos.
+And remember, if you’re too beat to cook, there’s always nachos.